cloudstateio/cloudstate/README.md

 > _"… serverless platforms today are useful for important (but not five-nines mission critical) tasks, where high-throughput is key, rather than very low latency, and where individual requests can be completed in a relatively short time window.
 The economics of hosting such tasks in a serverless environment make it a compelling way to reduce hosting costs significantly, and to speed up time to market for delivery of new features."_

-#### New use-Cases that CloudState enables
+#### New use-Cases that Cloudstate enables

 However, implementing traditional application development, microservices, stateful data pipelines, and general-purpose distributed system problems using stateless functions (FaaS) is very hard to do in a low-latency, performant, reliable way.

-CloudState is designed to extend the model and make it straightforward to implement use-cases such as:
+Cloudstate is designed to extend the model and make it straightforward to implement use-cases such as:

 *   **Training and Serving of Machine Learning Models**
     *   Any use-case that needs to build up, and provide low latency serving of, dynamic models